VibrantVinay/SUPROC-AI-AGENT-/README.md

   monthly capacity; it does not model multi-supplier order-splitting.
 - The outreach draft is a single message addressed to all shortlisted candidates together rather than one personalized email per supplier;
-  this was a scope simplification for the 3-day window.
+  this was a scope simplification for the provided window.
-- No persistence/database layer — every run is stateless and reloads the JSON dataset fresh, which is intentional for a read-only recommendation agent but would need to change for a system that also has to remember what was already sent.